Martinsos/edlib/README.md

 ```
 to install edlib library on your machine (on Linux, this will usually install it to `usr/local/lib` and `usr/local/include`).

+Check Makefile if you want to run individual steps on your own (building, tests, ...).

-NOTE: If you need more control, use `meson` command directly, `makefile` is here only to make running common commands easier.
+NOTE: If you need more control, use `meson` command directly, `Makefile` is here only to help with common commands.

 ### CMake
 Edlib can alternatively be built with CMake.